 - Set up payment gateways with transaction fees.

 The ideal choice for you will depend upon your goals and individual needs.
 Beginners and people who want to avoid technical headaches will definitely have an easier time using Shopify.
 Professionals who need full flexibility and want to be able to do some serious code-tweaking will appreciate the freedom WooCommerce provides.
 International sites that are set up with different languages and currencies are best built on WooCommerce.
 Cash-strapped startups appreciate the fact that a WooCommerce store can be built for very little money.
-Therefore on comparing WooCommerce Vs Shopify, always WooCommerce is the better choice.
+Therefore, in comparing Shopify vs. WooCommerce, always WooCommerce is the better choice.
 But going down the DIY path can become very costly once you hire a developer.
 So in these cases, Shopify will be the cheaper choice.

 Already a WooCommerce store owner?
 Build a Mobile App to Win More Customers